 If you're coming to Iceland in March, consider growing your mustache to fit in with the beardy crowd!
 You can also buy special socks to support the initiative, which can be found in grocery stores and other shops around Iceland during this time.

-Daylight in March in Iceland
+Daylight in Iceland in March

 - See also: Understanding Time in Iceland

-What to Wear in March in Iceland
+What To Wear in Iceland in March

 You should check the weather forecast each day to plan ahead.
 Compared to the darker winter months, storms are less common in March, but they can still happen.
 High winds often accompany them, so be sure to check for weather warnings.

-Tour Options for Visiting Iceland in March
+Tour Options for Iceland in March

 Many tours in Iceland in March include must-see attractions and authentic experiences such as chasing the northern lights, exploring ice caves, and witnessing spectacular winter landscapes.

 There are several ways you can enjoy these activities on your holiday in Iceland.
 You can book guided winter tour packages, in which all of your accommodation, transfers, and tours are taken care of before arrival.
+They’re an easy way to structure an Iceland trip in March without having to plan every detail yourself.

 If you want to split your time between enjoying the capital and the rest of the country, you can also book accommodations in Reykjavik and take advantage of some of the fantastic day tours from Reykjavik.
+This is the best option if you prefer to avoid driving in Iceland, but still want to see the fantastic landscapes beyond the capital.

 March in Iceland is truly remarkable.
 It's an excellent time to visit if you seek the wintry landscapes, sparse crowds, and longer spring days to fill with activities.
 As long as you dress appropriately and make responsible choices regarding driving and tours, you're sure to have a great visit to the Land of Ice and Fire!

-FAQs about Iceland in March
+FAQs About Iceland in March

 What is the weather like in Iceland in March?